 Other than that, they shouldn’t have a serious impact on your driving record.
 That means insurance companies shouldn’t be able to tie a vehicle-level fine to an individual driver.

 Do red light camera tickets earn demerit points?

-Red light camera tickets are the only moving violations issued in Ontario where the ticket is issued to the owner of the vehicle and not the driver.
+No, red light camera tickets do not contribute demerit points in Ontario.
+They are the only moving violations issued in Ontario where the ticket is issued to the owner of the vehicle and not the driver.
 This is because the driver cannot be positively identified in the photograph.

 Are red light cameras just there for show?